-- 4.17.
-The training of all operating personnel, including the reactor manager, reactor supervisors, shift supervisors, reactor operators and radiation protection personnel, should cover areas of technology to the levels necessary for their organizational and operational responsibilities. task to be performed.
-It should develop a thorough theoretical and practical knowledge of reactor facilty systems and their functions, layout and operation.
+develop a thorough theoretical and practical knowledge of reactor facilty systems and their functions, layout and operation.
 The training should emphasize the importance of maintaining the reactor within the operational limits and conditions, the consequences of violating these operational limits and conditions, and the potential consequences for safety of procedural errors.
-Participation by trainees, whenever possible, in the pre- operational stage and in the startup of the reactor should be highly encouraged since it provides a valuable opportunity for training in the above-mentioned areas. - 4.18.
-It is common practice for research reactor facilities to supplement the general employee training programmes by developing initial training programmes for qualifying operating personnel that are specific to the position held.
+Participation by trainees, whenever possible, in the pre- operational stage and in the startup of the reactor should be highly encouraged since it provides a valuable opportunity for training in the above-mentioned areas.

+4.18.
+It is common practice for research reactor facilities to supplement the

+- general employee training programmes by developing initial training programmes for qualifying operating personnel that are specific to the position held.
 The extent, scope and depth of these specific programmes will depend on the size and complexity of the facility and on the impact on the public and on the environment that may result from its operation.
-While the duration of the training will be strongly dependent on the initial competence of the incumbent.
+The duration of the training will be strongly dependent on the initial competence of the incumbent.
 For a very small and simple facility, training, including site specific training and on the job training, may typically be completed in three months.
-For a large, complex and highly used facility, the training programme will be more extensive and may require over a year to complete. - 4.19.
+For a large, complex and highly used facility, the training programme will be more - 4.19.
 To the extent applicable to the facility, a classroom and self-study training programme for reactor operators (including senior reactor operators, shift supervisors, the reactor supervisor and the reactor manager) at research reactor facilities should typically include the following items (items marked with an asterisk () should include drills, laboratory and/or workshop training, and/or on the job training): - (a) Refresher course.
 Refresher courses in such areas as mathematics, physics and chemistry are sometimes necessary to ensure that all the candidates have the prerequisite knowledge to complete the training programme successfully. - (b) Background courses.
 Background courses may be added to the training programme, as necessary.
-These background courses may cover: - (i) Safety culture;
+These background courses may cover: - (i) Safety culture; - (ii) Computer knowledge; - (iii) Interpretation of technical drawings;